Being physically active during treatment

 • balance exercises – these are good for building strength.

 During your treatment, your energy levels will change from day to day.
-The main goal is for you to try to spend less time sitting or lying down.
-If you can, you should try to balance small amounts of light or moderate-intensity exercise with periods of rest.
+You should try to spend less time sitting or lying down.
+If you can, you should try to balance small amounts of light or moderate exercise with periods of rest.

 Choose activities you enjoy and set some realistic goals for yourself.
 If you feel very tired the day after activity, you may be trying to do too much, too soon.
 Over time, you will be able to increase the amount you do.